-One of the nice things about Hollywood is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Hollywood is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Hollywood is an extremely ethnically-diverse city.
 The people who call Hollywood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hollywood residents report their race to be White, followed by Black or African-American.
 Hollywood also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 32.58% of the city’s residents.
-Important ancestries of people in Hollywood include German, Irish, English, and Haitian.
+People of Hispanic or Latino origin account for 35.32% of the city’s residents.
+Important ancestries of people in Hollywood include Italian, German, Irish, Haitian, and English.

 The most common language spoken in Hollywood is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and French.